Heliophysics Science Division: Space Weather Laboratory

-Projects and missions
+Notable projects and missions

 This division of Goddard Space Flight Center has interests in various projects and missions.
 In addition to performing research based on NASA solar observatories in space, the division manages many heliophysics missions on behalf of the Science Mission Directorate at NASA headquarters.
 These include:

 Advanced Composition Explorer

 The Advanced Composition Explorer (ACE) observes and measures the composition of particles from the solar wind as well as galactic cosmic rays.
-Its prime objective is to improve measurements of the composition of diverse samples of matter associated with the sun, the interstellar medium, and the galaxy surrounding us.
+Its prime objective is to improve measurements of the composition of diverse samples of matter associated with the Sun, the interstellar medium, and the galaxy surrounding us.
 ACE is capable of providing near-real-time solar wind and magnetic field information that aids in forecasting space weather.
 Advance knowledge of solar wind disturbances heading toward Earth – of about half an hour – can help mitigate the effects of geomagnetic storms that can overload power grids and disrupt communications on Earth.